-The Barnyard Weed Warriors are a group of mainly female goats, from Ash Grove Goat Ranch.
+The Barnyard Weed Warriors are a group of mainly female goats, from Oak Valley Goat Ranch.
 We have American Boer Goat Association (ABGA) registered goats and cross bred goats, including Kiko-Boer and Spanish-Boer goats that are bred to produce meat.
 The goats are generally heavier muscled animals than dairy goats, which are gangly, skinny looking all the time.
 The Boers and Boer crosses generally are more muscled and the females weigh between 80-175 pounds, while the males can weigh 180 up to 350 pounds.

 What do you call them?